 Definitely not.
 Indigents and derelicts typically have no assets to use as collateral.
 No one builds a business around these people.
 The typical pawnshop loan customer is employed, living within one mile of the store, and occasionally needs short-term cash for a bill such as a medical expense or car repair, or to buy food.
 The typical retail customer is a bargain hunter, either by need or desire and comes from all walks of life.
 Most pawnshop customers are repeat customers.

-Do pawnshops down-grade the neighborhood and hurt property value?
+Do pawn shops down-grade the neighbourhood and hurt property value?

 Neighbourhood property values are based in part, on the appearance and care given to the properties.
 There is no factual basis to support a claim that an eye-pleasing pawnshop negatively impacts values.
 On the contrary, if they attract customers, they enhance the opportunities for other merchants and the community.